CalWORKs Families

 Sourced from the federal TANF sampling characteristics, this graphic identifies the population of adults entering the CalWORKs program.
 This population is then mapped to a 'years of education variable'.
 At this point, educational attainment for adults subject to WTW requirements is only accurate upon program entry.
 In the coming months, Cal-OAR will augment this figure with data received from the California Community Colleges Chancellor’s Office and the California Department of Education to track educational attainment while on CalWORKs aid as well as up to one-year post-exit.

-The above data and charts illustrate the proportionate education levels of adults (with no high school diploma, with a high school diploma, and with more than a high school diploma education) entering the CalWORKs program from 2018 to 2022.
+The above data and charts illustrate the proportionate education levels of adults (with no high school diploma, with a high school diploma, and with more than a high school diploma education) entering the CalWORKs program.
 Note this is presented in Federal Fiscal Years (FFY), not State Fiscal Years (SFY).

 Recent changes to state law intended to increase access to educational activities will likely impact data related to CalWORKs adult educational attainment at program exit.
 While this graphic looks at educational attainment at entrance, the outcome and impact of the program at client exit will be more evident as a result of these policy changes.